-From Kitchener, Ontario, Canada, Exalt represents the new wave of metallic hardcore.
-Along with peers Code Orange, Harm's Way, and Old Wounds, their dark, minimal and crushing sound is a mix of caveman heaviness and haunting melody.
+From Kitchener, Ontario, Canada, EXALT represents the new wave of metallic hardcore.
+Along with peers in Code Orange, Harm's Way, and Old Wounds, their dark, minimal and crushing sound is a mix of caveman heaviness and haunting melody.

-Comprised of vocalist Tyler Brand, guitarist/vocalist Ben Waugh, drummer Tim Waugh and bassist Mitch McEwan, Exalt’s influences can be traced back to a range of bands that first made their mark in the '90s: hardcore heroes Converge; purveyors of industrial-strength dread Godflesh; and even some of the artists responsible for bringing metal to the mainstream in that decade and ushering in nu-metal, like Deftones and Fear Factory.
+Comprised of vocalist Tyler Brand, guitarist/vocalist Ben Waugh, drummer Tim Waugh and bassist Mitch McEwan, EXALT’s influences can be traced back to a range of bands that first made their mark in the '90s: hardcore heroes Converge; purveyors of industrial-strength dread Godflesh; and even some of the artists responsible for bringing metal to the mainstream in that decade and ushering in nu-metal, like Deftones and Fear Factory.
 They first brought this sound together on their sophomore release, the critically acclaimed Pale Light.
 Exclaim gave it a raving 9 out of 10 review, stating "Pale Light is a bit of a misnomer; the shine coming off of one of hardcore's most promising bands is so bright that it's nearly blinding."

 Produced by Pete Grossman and Andy Nelson at Bricktop Recording (Harm's Way, Weekend Nachos), the sound on their follow-up 2016 release The Shape You Took Before the Ache exudes massive heaviness